BarbaraGuo/BarbaraGuo.github.io/README.md

 ## Bugs and Issues

-Have a bug or an issue with this template?
+Have a bug or an issue?
 [Open a new issue](https://github.com/BarbaraGuo/BarbaraGuo.github.io/issues) here on GitHub.

 ## About